Trace a certificate through transparency logs.

 Read the SCT promises

-A Signed Certificate Timestamp is a log’s signed promise that it will include a certificate or precertificate.
-Embedded SCTs usually point at a precertificate, so this tool rebuilds that CT leaf before asking the log for proof.
+A Signed Certificate Timestamp is a log’s promise to add a certificate or precertificate.
+A precertificate is submitted to a CT log before issuance, so the final certificate can carry the log’s timestamp.
+Embedded SCTs usually point at a precertificate, so this tool rebuilds that CT leaf before asking the log for inclusion proof.

 RFC 6962: Signed Certificate Timestamp